 Nobody comes out and says they’re against diversity.
 But proclaiming a commitment to diversity isn’t the same thing as putting it into action.
 The ability to work with people of all backgrounds, ages, and perspectives is an enormous advantage in reaching organizational goals.
 Leaders are the ones who set the tone for the organization, and they’re the ones who can do a lot to encourage effective group dynamics.
 It means thinking of leadership in a more inclusive way, which only makes sense in a world that’s more interconnected than ever.

 In the “old world” where there was less interaction among diverse groups, it didn’t raise eyebrows for boards of directors to be largely homogeneous.
 The purpose of these boards was largely to support the chairman’s plans and assure shareholders of their purpose and gravitas.
 But even then there were problems, like excessive insularity.
 As globalization took hold in the 20th and 21st centuries, organizations began to realize that they needed broader perspectives to thrive.
 Diversity for its own sake doesn’t do much, but diversity in the context of an organization’s relationship to the rest of the world can broaden horizons significantly, particularly when coupled with a strong business plan.

 Diversity benefits organizations as long as it is genuine diversity and not just checking diversity boxes on a spreadsheet.
 The insularity that ruled leadership for decades doesn’t serve well in a business world that’s multinational and that crosses countless cultural boundaries.
 The airline study by Egon Zehnder clearly showed that diversity in leadership benefits airlines, and that homogeneous leadership groups hold back success.
-I encourage you to join my mailing list to receive regular useful information that can help you effect cultural transformation from the executive suite through front line workers – transformation that benefits your customers, your employees, and your organization overall.
+I encourage you to check my blog, which can help you effect cultural transformation from the executive suite through front line workers – transformation that benefits your customers, your employees, and your organization overall.